TGAC/COPO-documentation/user-guide/datafile.rst

 .. image:: /images/datafile-select-files.jpg

-The datafiles are validated for suitability of being described together, and the user would be expected to confirm the `bundling` action (see the screenshot below).
+The datafiles are validated for suitability of being described together (bundled), and the user would be expected to confirm the `bundling` action (see the screenshot below).

 .. note::
 	The confirmation dialog `might` not be displayed in a single file description.